All Episodes

 He once told me and the FBI would oppose an operation to capture bin Laden and take him to a third country for incarceration.

-When I asked why, he said, why should the FBI help to capture Bin Laden if the Bureau won't get credit among Americans for his arrest and conviction?
+When I asked why, he said, why should the FBI help to capture bin Laden if the Bureau won't get credit among Americans for his arrest and conviction?

 So writes Mr. Shire, I look forward to ABC's miniseries as well as to seeing the quality of the network's fact checkers.

-If they do their job well, some of the September 11 Commission's whitewash may start to be peeled away.
+If they do their job well, some of the September 11th Commission's whitewash may start to be peeled away.

-Uh and it it apparently well, there's more here.
+And it apparently, well, there's more here.

-I've got a the clock is ticking away here, ladies and gentlemen.
+The clock is ticking away here, ladies and gentlemen.

-Just noticed I thought I had a minute and I misread the darn thing back here in an Uno Momento.
+I misread the darn thing back here in an una momento.

-Hey man, a living legend and a way of life.
+Hey, man, a living legend and a way of life.

 What were you two doing?